 And in case your outstanding mortgage amount is higher than the home price, we also negotiate and buy short sales regularly.
 Our long list of client references demonstrates that we are the fastest and most reliable cash house buyer in the area.

 We are quick sale home buyers.
-The typical real estate sale, and especially a short sale can take months to complete.
-But our experience allows us to handle it in less than a month, typically.
+The typical real estate sale, and especially a short sale can take many months to complete.
+But our experience allows us to handle it in a couple of months on average.

 Once you get the okay for a sale from your lender, you won’t be waiting for us to get loan approval.
 We have the cash on hand to pay you quickly—as soon the deal goes to closing.